Many websites rely on gatekeepers like Google and Facebook for traffic. They have no regular audience.

 - guides (e.g: how to build an audience)

-Other people already have an audience that might be similar to the preferred audience you want to build.
-Many bloggers, businesses and influencers all can have some type of audience.
+Other people covering similar topics already might have an audience that might be close to the preferred audience you want to build.
+Many bloggers, businesses and influencers have some type of audience.

 You need to make your content visible and findable online.
 With the right approach and incentives you can manage to get your content in front of other people’s existing audiences.